Generates Javascript Documentation - ESDoc Tool

 4. `esdoc` property in package.json

-esdoc has an option -c option to configure configuration files. without -c option, i.e default, it considered .esdoc.json or .esdoc.js file in the current directory,i.e esdoc Configuration file. the file is the global configuration file of a project.
+ESDoc has an option -c to configure configuration files.
+Without -c, it considers .esdoc.json or .esdoc.js files in the current directory, which is the ESDoc configuration file.

-Configuration files are considered based on the order of the files without _esdoc -c optio_n provided. .esdoc.json file .esdoc.js can also configure using the esdoc property in package.json esconfig.json
+Configuration files are considered based on the order of the files without the -c option provided. .esdoc.json file or .esdoc.js can also be configured using the esdoc property in package.json or esconfig.json.

 {